ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 **Open to principal/staff Cryptography & ML-Systems roles.** I am also open to research collaboration, technical advising for founders building privacy-first infrastructure, and program committee service in cryptography and trustworthy ML.
 Feel free to reach out via my [contact page](/contact).

 For the agenda behind the work, see my [research statement](/research/statement/).
+For how it is used in practice, see my [research impact](/research/impact/).
 For shipped open-source projects, see [code](/code/).